reimagined/hacker-news-resolve/README.md

 * [Data Importer](#data-importer)

 This demo is implemented using the [reSolve](https://github.com/reimagined/resolve) framework.
-It expects you to be familiar with React and Redux, as well as with DDD, CQRS and Event Sourcing.
+You need to be familiar with React and Redux, as well as with DDD, CQRS and Event Sourcing.
 If you are new to these concepts, refer to the following links to learn the basics:

 * [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html)